 In August 2017, Orchestras Central presented ‘Sensing Music’ – a weekend of orchestral music that celebrated the breadth of talent in our community, and gave audiences the chance to enjoy performances in new, exciting and sometimes challenging ways.

 Orchestral music can engage all the senses and this ‘feast’ encouraged existing music lovers, and those new or curious, to come an experience Orchestral music in fresh exciting ways.
 There was also plenty of opportunity for musicians of all ‘ages and stages’ to get involved as participants.

-The ultimate goal is to see more people than ever before come and enjoy playing with us, and more still to put Orchestra event attendance on their ‘must do’ entertainment list…Each part of the weekend has a focus on a difference sense – to listen, to see, to touch, and to taste and smell (yes really!), and the experience to truly immerse the audience (FEEL) using all their senses.
+The ultimate goal is to see more people than ever before come and enjoy playing with us, and more still to put Orchestra event attendance on their ‘must do’ entertainment list…Each part of the weekend had a focus on a difference sense – to listen, to see, to touch, and to taste and smell (yes really!), and the experience to truly immerse the audience (FEEL) using all their senses.

-Sensing Music is being presented with the generous support of Creative New Zealand
+The weekend of activities was held at The Meteor and was presented with the generous support of Creative New Zealand

 Check back soon for photographs and videos.
 Sensing Music 2018 dates will be announced shortly.